psisoyev/psisoyev.github.io/_posts/2019-12-05-welcome-zio-old.markdown

 Let's take a look at what ZIO is about.
 ZIO allows you to build your programs in a "lazy" fashion.
 You describe how your program should behave in [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 These functions return data structures that are called functional effects.
-In short, the functional effect is an immutable value that describes tasks that should be done.
+In short, a functional effect is an immutable value that describes tasks that should be done.
 When we create such an effect we have to run it manually.
-This means that all the side-effects inside of the functional effect will be called only when we run it.
+This means that all side-effects inside of the functional effect will be called only when we run it.
 You combine these effects into a program, which you run only once, on the very top level.
 If you are not familiar with this concept I would recommend you watching [this presentation](https://youtu.be/30q6BkBv5MY).